stephenkingsley/humble-server/README.md

 module.exports = Log;
 ```

-### Next
-In middleware, `next` function is important that can execute next middleware automatically.
-So you can design your own logic in middleware.

 ## Config
 Config will according to your `NODE_ENV` to require.
 But you have to has `config.default.js` file, this is the default config.